By Stroud Coronavirus Community Response

 Below we’ve reproduced the text of a letter sent by SCCR yesterday, 20th January 2021, to: Councillor Mark Hawthorne (Leader of Gloucestershire County Council), Katie Hopgood, Consultant in Public Health at Gloucestershire County Council, and the six Gloucestershire MPs (and copied to other interested parties who we have previously been in contact with regarding the issue).

 Update: A day after this letter was sent on January 20th, Gloucestershire County Council have provided more information on the process of social care employees accessing vaccines.
-This information can be found here.

 It is our understanding that Gloucestershire County Council is responsible for identifying the frontline social care workers in priority group/cohort two to the local NHS vaccination programme lead, in order for those workers to be invited for a vaccination.
 However, we do not believe this responsibility is being adequately met at present.